Moataz-Ab/revenue-forecasting-analysis/README.md

 The complete analysis is provided in the [Jupyter Notebook file](revenue_forecasting.ipynb)

+# Analysis results
+The analysis results are presented in the [PDF slides](Analysis Results.pdf)

 # Results Summary

 - Revenues for shop 1 and 2 in 2023 are estimated at € 2,971.7k